Everything You Need to Know About San Francisco’s Newest Chinese Food Emporium, China Live

 China Live even has a banquet and event space for guests who would like to host a party.
 Space can accommodate anywhere from 10 to 825 people.

 Head to the Bar Central for a specialty cocktail, such as the French Concession, Sichuan Smash or (Not) All the Tea in China.
-At Market Restaurant, people love the Xiao long bao (soup dumpling), Taiwan red braised beef and tendon noodle soup, Sichuan “working hands” wonton in mala chili broth, and minced five-spice beef cheeks in lettuce cups.
+At Market Restaurant, people love the Xiao long bao (soup dumpling), Taiwan red braised beef and tendon noodle soup, and Sichuan “working hands” wonton in mala chili broth.
 If you’re feeling really adventurous, try the Chrysanthemum salad with star fruit and tea vinaigrette or the Yangtze river grass-wrapped fried cod.
 At the marketplace, check out the soy sauces that include organic black bean soy sauce and white soya essence.
 They also offer jarred pickled sea beans and whiskey barrel-aged fish sauce.

 How to Get There